 Crunchbase is a platform for finding business information about private and public companies.
 Crunchbase information includes investments and funding information, founding members and individuals in leadership positions, mergers and acquisitions, news, and industry trends.

-To access this database, please send an e-mail to email@example.com for the login details.
+To access this database, please fill up this form -- https://forms.office.com/r/ksXauSGNAu for the login details.
 Do not re-use login details as these will be periodically refreshed.
 Attempts to login in with the wrong login details will lead to locked account for 24hours.

 FactSet provides data and analytics for global financial and economic markets.
 Use FactSet to access news and quotes, company and industry analysis and reports, screening features, and tools to analyze securities and portfolios.

-Booking instructions: Book a terminal here and use the Factset computers at the Investment Studio on Level 3 .
+Booking instructions: Book a terminal here and access the Investment Studio FactSet terminal.
 Limited to one booking per user per day.
-Login instructions: Click the Factset desktop shortcut on the computers first and wait for the login details to load automatically.
+Login instructions: Click on the FactSet icon on the desktop and wait for the application to load automatically.
+Guides:How do I use FactSet.

 This database features thousands of analyst reports covering over 3,000 global companies and all industries.
 Reports cover equities and company performance, global and regional economics and financial strategy, foreign exchange, commodities, liquidity, and emerging markets